 “The door is not locked.
 Please come in,” a voice boomed from the room.

 I opened the door.
 They were sitting on a grass-mat on the floor.
-They seemed to be huddled together rather more close to each other than people generally did.
+They seemed to be huddled together rather closer to each other than people generally did.
 The room was well-lit.
-A high power bulb was being used, presumably to overcome the low-voltage problem plaguing the city.
+A high-power bulb was being used, presumably to overcome the low-voltage problem plaguing the city.
 The unnaturalness, of these three, who couldn’t see, sitting in bright light surprised me.